MarcinRozkwitalski/PJATK_BSI_ASYM_ENCRYPT/README.md

 This repository is an extension of https://github.com/MarcinRozkwitalski/PJATK_BSI_ENCRYPTION

-It has been extended by two asymmetric algorithms: RSA & DSA
+It has been extended by two asymmetric algorithms: RSA & DSA.

 # RSA
 Rivest–Shamir–Adleman.
 The RSA algorithm involves four steps: key generation, key distribution, encryption, and decryption.